 - 11.1 We recognise that conflicts of interest can and do exist within our business model.
 Conflicts can arise through, for instance: - Financial interest in the securities issued by an investee company - Financial interest in the outcome of a decision taken by an investee company - Business relationship between Redwheel and an investee company - Redwheel investment teams investing in the securities of a common issuer - Redwheel investment teams serving clients with differing stewardship expectations - 11.2 The primary mechanisms for managing conflicts within our business are detailed within our separate dedicated Redwheel Conflicts of Interest policy which applies to all our employees, and defines the actions that must be taken in order to manage conflict on a day to day basis.
 The policy is reviewed annually and updated as required.
 All potential and actual conflicts are recorded by the Compliance team. - 11.3 These mechanisms are supplemented as needed in specific instances.
-For instance, Redwheel provides reports to Redwheel's Funds' Boards on a quarterly basis to ensure awareness of the voting activity of our investment teams at companies in respect of which a conflict of interest has been established and is being managed.
-Responsibility for determining the list of companies with which Redwheel and its staff have potential conflicts of interest rests with our Enterprise Risk team and Compliance team.
-This list is reviewed and updated on a quarterly basis. - 11.4 Where clients retain an 'engagement overlay' service provider in respect of the funds we manage on their behalf, we will as a matter of priority seek to understand the objectives of that provider and look to develop relations proactively in order to enhance the extent to which the stewardship undertaken can be reflected within portfolio management in a timely manner.
+For instance, Redwheel provides reports to Redwheel's Funds' Boards on a quarterly basis to ensure awareness of the voting activity of our investment teams at companies in respect of which a potential conflict of interest has been established.
+Key within this approach is to maintain a list of companies with whom Redwheel has commercially significant relationships.
+Our Enterprise Risk team reviews and updates the list of companies on a quarterly basis, which informs the identification of relevant companies within proxy voting records.

+11.4 Where clients retain an 'engagement overlay' service provider in respect of the funds we manage on their behalf, we will as a matter of priority seek to understand the objectives of that provider and look to develop relations proactively in order to enhance the extent to which the stewardship undertaken can be reflected within portfolio management in a timely manner.
 In this way, we hope also to make a constructive contribution to the development of the stewardship approach applied by the third-party provider.